 Transgenic Crops Expressing Insecticidal Proteins

 Neutral farming produces insecticidal Bt proteins from Bacillus thuringiensis in genetically modified crops which function as a leading biotechnology application for pest management (James, 2017).
 GE crop modification results in Cry or Vip protein production which produces fatal effects when pests consume this material and results in digestive system failure (Bravo et al., 2011).
 Since their commercial release in 1996 both Bt maize and Bt cotton seeded successfully throughout agricultural regions of the United States, India, China, and Brazil.
-Genetically modified crops substantially reduced the populations of Helicoverpa armigera together with Spodoptera frugiperda and Ostrinia nubilalis through extensive pest control measures.
+Genetically modified crops substantially reduced the populations of Helicoverpa armigera together with Spodoptera frugiperda and Ostrinia nubilalis (scientific names have to be followed by the author's family name and the year, when they are first mentioned) through extensive pest control measures.
 These genetically modified crops promote the reduction of chemical insecticide use (Kathage and Qaim, 2012; Wu et al., 2008).
 Bt toxin resistance in specific pest populations has become a major difficulty that counters the success achieved by these crops.
 The development of pyramided Bt crops expressed with multiple toxins stands as a major strategy to overcome this issue.
 Refuge strategies have received support from researchers for managing resistant pest populations since they require planting Bt-free crops adjacent to Bt-crops to maintain vulnerable pest populations (Tabashnik et al., 2013; Carrière et al., 2016).

 RNA Interference (RNAi)

 The natural gene-silencing mechanism RNA interference (RNAi) functions through double-stranded RNA (dsRNA) introduction that causes specific messenger RNA (mRNA) molecule degradation thus silencing targeted genes inside organisms (Fire et al., 1998).
 RNAi demonstrates its value in insect pest management through disruption of vital survival genes including developmental and reproductive genes and detoxification factor genes (Zhu et al., 2011).
 The agricultural delivery of RNAiBUGs has two main procedural approaches under investigation.
 The first method uses plant-mediated RNAi which enables genetically modified plants to manufacture dsRNA that focuses on pest-specific genes.
 Administering dsRNA either by crop direct spray application or by using nanoparticle carriers represents two main topical delivery methods (Cagliari et al., 2019; Christiaens et al., 2018).
 RNAi-based technology delivers precise targeting abilities because its actions selectively limit negative impacts on undesired species.
-The technology has shown effectiveness in controlling Diabrotica virgifera (western corn rootworm) and Helicoverpa armigera (cotton bollworm) and Bemisia tabaci (whitefly).
+The technology has shown effectiveness in controlling Diabrotica virgifera (scientific names have to be followed by the author's family name and the year, when they are first mentioned) (western corn rootworm) and Helicoverpa armigera (cotton bollworm) and Bemisia tabaci (whitefly) (scientific names have to be followed by the author's family name and the year, when they are first mentioned).
 Multiple inhibiting factors stand in the way of regular implementation.
 Lepidoptera represent a major concern since these insects show lower response frequencies to RNAi compared to other insect orders.
 The unpredictable weather conditions cause dsRNA to become unstable which results in significant barriers to achieving consistent application in the field (Zhang et al., 2020).

 Genome Editing Technologies